Londrina

-Londrina (/pt/, literally "Little London") is a city located in the north of the state of Paraná, South Region, Brazil, and is 388 km (241 miles) away from the state capital, Curitiba.
+Londrina (/pt/, literally "from London") is a city located in the north of the state of Paraná, Brazil, and is 388 km (241 miles) north-west of the state capital Curitiba.
 It is the second largest city in the state and fourth largest in the southern region of the country, with 555,965 inhabitants in the whole municipality (2022).

 Londrina was originally explored by British settlers, and then officially established in 1930 by a small group of Italian, Japanese and German settlers.
 It rapidly became the commercial, political, and cultural centre of the state's northern pioneer zone.
 Its universities include the Universidade Estadual de Londrina (Londrina State University) and the Universidade Tecnológica Federal do Paraná (Federal University of Technology – Paraná).

 Demography

 The city was named after British entrepreneurs who launched railroad stations in the region to ease the transportation of coffee grains from northern Paraná and southern São Paulo states to the port of Santos.
 The word Londrina pays homage to the British capital (Londres in Portuguese), since a London cotton company, Paraná Plantations Limited, made the original investment to settle in this area.